-The Foster Hospital for Small Animals is extremely fortunate to have three board-certified veterinary nutritionists (out of approximately 70 in the entire country) on the faculty to help pet owners and their veterinarians incorporate nutrition into their pet’s wellness and treatment plans.
+The Foster Hospital for Small Animals is extremely fortunate to have two board-certified veterinary nutritionists (out of approximately 70 in the entire country) on the faculty to help pet owners and their veterinarians incorporate nutrition into their pet’s wellness and treatment plans.
 The Clinical Nutrition Service has extensive experience in nutritional management of dogs and cats from healthy animals to those with very complex health concerns.
 The nutritionists will work with you and your veterinarian to optimize your pet’s nutrition.

 There are several ways for pet owners to utilize the Clinical Nutrition Service: